Fractal

 Is that a good investment?

-Not in the day of Fractal Programming™.
+Not in the day of Fractal Computing™.

-Fractal Programming is the next step in microservices and object-oriented programming.
+Fractal Computing is the next step in microservices and object-oriented programming.
 It enables those gnarly legacy apps, with little or no source code, to be rewritten in a quarter, using only the data feeds, input and output, as the ingredients.

-Fractal Programming not only delivers these apps in record time, they arrive in containers, run 1,000 to a million times faster, use 90% less storage, and can be updated using the most common, inexpensive skills.
+Fractal Computing not only delivers these apps in record time, they arrive in containers, run 1,000 to a million times faster, use 90% less storage, and can be updated using the most common, inexpensive skills.

 Virtually all corporate applications, especially those ancient COBOL ones, are made needlessly complex because of the infrastructure in which they had to perform.